0x0A-H0XT0N/content-archiver/README.md

 designed to download, store, update and share large quantities of youtube videos and channels.
 Keep in mind that small quantities of video can be downloaded just as easy.

+This guide will introduce the not-so-obvious features, where to get help, customization, etc.

 By default, the program will download all the video information, which can be customized with your own needs [here](#download-options).
 The goal is to be the closest as possible to the original video and have all information about it.